WillieStevenson/temp/readme.md

 Upon deploying, the docker-compose debug log will state the IP the web app will run on and the port, which is set to 5000 in the docker-compose file i.e. `http://<IP>:5000`.

+## Testing

+Tests are located in `app/tests/`.

+There are two ways to run tests.

+A.
+  1. Start the container instance with `docker-compose up` from the root of the project directory.

+  2. In another terminal window, run `docker ps` to obtain the container id of the running instance.

+  3. Get shell access within the container by running `docker exec -it <CONTAINER_ID> sh`.
+This will drop you into the root of the project inside of the container.

+  4. Run `pytest`

+B. (Optional)
+  1. Start the container instance with `docker-compose up` from the root of the project directory.
+Note down the exposed IP.

+  2. On your local system, have `pip` installed and download the following packages like so: `pip install requests && pip install pytest && pip install coverage`.

+  3. Modify the `app/tests/test_strings.py` file by replacing each occurrence of localhost with with the exposed IP from step one.

+  4. Run `pytest` within project folder.

 ## Other